Neza (SN99) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Neza Historical Price

-According to the latest data gathered on Neza live price page, the current price of Neza is 0.88771USD.
+According to the latest data gathered on Neza live price page, the current price of Neza is 0.866913USD.
 The circulating supply of Neza(SN99) is

 In the past 24 hours, Neza has shown a price movement of